US STOCKS-S&P 500, Nasdaq end at record highs on vaccine optimism

 Micron Technology Inc MU.O advanced 4.7% as the chipmaker increased its revenue, gross margin and earnings forecast for the first quarter.

-Advancing issues outnumbered decliners on the NYSE by a 2.45-to-1 ratio; on Nasdaq, a 1.38-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 2.45-to-1 ratio; on Nasdaq, a 1.38-to-1 ratio favored advancers.

-The S&P 500 posted 48 new 52-week highs and no new lows; the Nasdaq Composite recorded 185 new highs and eight new lows.
+The S&P 500 posted 48 new 52-week highs and no new lows; the Nasdaq Composite recorded 185 new highs and 8 new lows.

 Volume on U.S. exchanges was 13.5 billion shares, compared with the 11.5 billion average over the last 20 trading days.